How to Boost Amazon Sales with AI, Automation & Omnichannel PIM

 1. Create or update attribute mappings within the PIM to link internal attributes to their Amazon counterparts.
 For example, map 'Color' to 'color_name' and 'Battery Life (hours)' to 'battery_life_description'.

-2. For attributes that don't have a direct one-to-one mapping, define transformation rules.
+2. For attributes that do not have a direct one-to-one mapping, define transformation rules.
 For 'Water Resistance Rating' (e.g., '5 ATM'), create a rule to populate Amazon's 'water_resistance_level' with the numerical value and 'water_resistance_description' with a user-friendly explanation.

 3. Ensure all mandatory Amazon attributes for the 'Smartwatch' category are populated, either directly from internal data or through enrichment within the PIM.
 For instance, 'item_display_weight' might require a new attribute or a calculated field.